 The Georgia Clinic of Chiropractic Blog is written by Dr. Mark Huntsman.

-Augusta GA Chiropractors Georgia Clinic of Chiropractic provides customized care.
-Visit our main website at www.georgia-clinic.com for a chiropractors in Augusta GA and a chiropractors in Evans GA that provides customized treatments..
+Augusta GA Chiropractor Georgia Clinic of Chiropractic provides customized services.
+Visit our main website at www.georgia-clinic.com for a chiropractor in Augusta GA and a chiropractor in Evans GA that provide customized care.

 Choose several options to schedule your appointment: call (706) 814-5053 or use our online form.